-Learning how to be a freelancer who doesn’t stress is difficult.
+If you’re looking to reduce stress, no one would blame you.
 It’s fair to say that we all work pretty hard these days, right?
 And that leads to the occasional bout of work blues.
+It’s also been fairly difficult, what with the whole pandemic thing in 2020 and all.

 We’re constantly connected to work through emails on our phones.
 We’re always chasing down leads or ideas or working on grand plans on the outskirts of what we are trying to achieve.